open-metadata/OpenMetadata/openmetadata-docs/content/developers/contribute/build-code-and-run-tests/ingestion-framework.md

 sh docker/run_local_docker.sh
 ```

 Which will package the server code.
-Afterward, if the modifications only impact the ingestion code and you need to refresh the ingestion container, you can run:
+Afterward, if the modifications only impact the ingestion code and need to refresh the ingestion container, you can run:

 ```shell
 cd docker/local-metadata